firecmsco/firecms/website/docs/collections/collections.md

 * `name` The plural name of the view.
 E.g. 'products'.

-* `relativePath` Relative Firestore path of this view to its parent.
+* `path` Relative Firestore path of this view to its parent.
 If this view is in the root the path, it is equal to the absolute one.
 This path also determines the URL in FireCMS.